wkoszek/me/source/blog/2017-02-06-how-much-software-engineer-should-invest-in-career-growth.html.md

 and become a freelancer and be on your own, but becuase it's easier to understand how to make decent financial decisions that way.
 Let's talk about this.
-For the purposes of our discussion let's assume that if your name is David Roberts, the name of name your company is "David Roberts LLC".
+For the purposes of our discussion let's assume that if your name is David Roberts, the name of your company is "David Roberts LLC".
 Write it down, if it helps you: "David Roberts, CEO of David Roberts LLC".
 You're in a company mindset now.
 We can understand what it really means now.